 Law of Attraction is a term that simply refers to that dynamic in life whereby feelings, beliefs, thoughts, and actions tend to create more of the same:

-- habitual, internal negative feelings have a tendency to create negative outward circumstances;
+- habitual, internal negative feelings tend to create adverse outward circumstances;

-- conversely, authentic positive feelings often create positive circumstances.
+- conversely, authentic positive feelings often create favorable circumstances.

 Are there exceptions?
-Sure, every now and then you’ll notice someone who is habitually negative yet manages to acquire power and wealth.
+Sure, now and then, you’ll notice someone who is habitually negative yet manages to acquire power and wealth.
 But, you probably wouldn’t want to trade places with them.
 They tend to have poor physical health and – emotionally – they often seem brittle and unpleasant.

 Thriving in Midlife and Beyond

-This is easier said than done, of course, but it’s true nonetheless.
+Of course, this is easier said than done, but it’s true nonetheless.

 Adopting an advanced-level anti-inflammatory diet can make all the difference.
 It will improve your mental clarity.